PreMiD/Localization/dev.md

 1. Open a terminal and type ``git clone URL``. **Replace URL with repository link you want to contribute to** e.g. ``git clone https://github.com/PreMiD/PreMiD``.
 2. Choose a folder of your choice.
-3. Open it in you code editor.
+3. Open it in your code editor.

 # Installing dependencies
 > Be sure you have installed [npm](https://www.npmjs.com/) (Node Package Manager) first.
 It automatically installed itself if you have [Node](https://nodejs.org/en/) installed.